Having a sick pig can be stressful and traumatic, especially when trying to find the cause of its symptoms.

 When my pig started vomiting uncontrollably, I knew that this was an acute symptom.
 Pigs can’t tell us when they feel sick or under the weather.
 Luckily, I contacted a neighboring pig farmer who had been in the pig-raising game for decades.

 Pigs can develop illnesses and diseases like diamond skin, swine flu, and bacterial infections.
+If not treated quickly, illness can cause your pig to die suddenly.

 I had done all my research on creating a hygienic pigsty and what foods to avoid to prevent my pigs from getting sick.
 Generally, pigs are pretty easy to raise if they have good hygiene and a clean shelter with wholesome, nutritious food.
 However, they can still develop various illnesses and diseases, so you need to be hands-on with caring for your sick pigs.